AndronikosGl/JFectch/README.md

 Copyright (c) 2025 AndronikosGl.
 All rights reserved.

-This repository contains proprietary code.
-You may view the code, but you **may not copy, modify, redistribute, or use it for commercial purposes** without explicit written permission from the copyright holder.
+This repository is licenced under the MIT Licence